-There are many things that have been lost in Modern Astrology, and of them, I think the most useful is essential dignities and debilities.
-They add a richness and depth to a chart reading, like harmony and accompaniment do with music.
+Many things have been lost in Modern Astrology, and of them, I think the most useful is essential dignities and debilities.
+They add a richness and depth to a chart reading like harmony and accompaniment do with music.
 In this article, I will talk about what essential dignities and debilities are and how they work.

 What are Essential Dignities?

 Rulership, or domicile, is the first and strongest level of dignity.
-This level of dignity has survived into Modern Astrology, but has been radically changed with the addition of the Trans-Saturnian planets.
-In the Traditional system of rulership, there is a symmetry as can be seen below:
+This level of dignity has survived into Modern Astrology but has been radically changed with the addition of the Trans-Saturnian planets.
+In the Traditional system of rulership is symmetrical as can be seen below:

 - The Sun rules Leo, and the Moon rules Cancer